JasterV/grpc-slides/docs/practical_grpc.md

       + Manual project setup
       + Build script
       + Exposing a library
-      + Supporting multiple tonic versions
-  + CI/CD
+  + CI & Release flow
       + The Buf tool
       + Checking for breaking changes
       + How to release